jonlpersson/ed-latimore/site/_posts/2021-12-05-ed-latimores-coffee-so-black-jokes.md

 **Coffee so black only 3/5 of its calories count.** ([Tweet it](https://twitter.com/EdLatimore/status/1058330423955279873){: target="_blank" rel="noopener noreferrer"})

-**Explanation:**&nbsp;When the The U.S. constitution was drafted, slavery was still very much a part of the nation.&nbsp; One of the primary issues during its drafting was how to count the slave population.
+**Explanation:** When the The U.S. constitution was drafted, slavery was still very much a part of the nation.
+One of the primary issues during its drafting was how to count the slave population.
 This was a relatively big deal, as it presented a fundamental clash of interests.

 On the one hand, slaves weren't considered citizens of the United States (later repealed by the 14th amendment) and slave owners didn't want them to be, as that would no longer make them—by definition—slaves.
 On the flip side, if they weren't considered citizens then how could they be counted towards a states population.
 This would affect their representation in the house and the electoral college.